How to Take Care of Yourself When You’re Taking Care of Friends

 Bring In Others to Help

-In addition to encouraging your friend to expand their own support network, it’s important for you to remember that it’s not your sole responsibility to be there for your friend.
+In addition to encouraging your friend to expand their support network, you must remember that it’s not your sole responsibility to be there for your friend.
 If you start to feel overwhelmed by the amount of support your friend needs, it’s okay to reach out to family members, coworkers, mutual friends, or other adults you trust and see if they can help you support your friend while they’re struggling.

 Talk To Someone About How You’re Feeling

-If you’re concerned about a friend, you may suggest that they find a therapist or counselor they can talk to.
+If you’re concerned about a friend, you may suggest they find a therapist or counselor.
 If you’re concerned about your own mental health, the same goes for you.
-If you’re struggling to cope with the stress and anxiety of caring for your friend, or if you need help coping with other challenges in your life, it’s important to take care of yourself by seeking help.
-When you’re taking care of someone else, it can be easy to neglect your own needs, but it’s critical that you find the support you need to stay mentally healthy.
+If you’re struggling to cope with the stress and anxiety of caring for your friend, or if you need help coping with other challenges in your life, take care of yourself by seeking help.
+When you’re taking care of someone else, it can be easy to neglect your own needs, but you must find the support you need to stay mentally healthy.

 And if you have a positive experience with a therapist or counselor, you can share your experience with your friend and encourage them to seek help—it may make a difference in their perception of mental health services.